yu-lab-vt/FOCUS-3D/README.md

 3. Open the `Basic` tab and use `Display Settings` when the raw image is difficult to inspect:
    - move the `Minimum` and `Maximum` sliders to adjust contrast;
    - click `Auto` for percentile-based contrast adjustment;
-   - The display settings affect visualization only; they do not modify the raw image values used for segmentation.

 ### Step 2 — Run automatic 3D segmentation
 1. Open the `Segmentation` tab.
 2. In `Run Segmentation`, set the parameters that are most likely to vary between datasets:
    - **Z Ratio** — the physical Z-to-XY spacing ratio.
 Use `1.0` for isotropic data.
-   - **Output Path** — the directory used for the current segmentation result.
+   - **Output Path** — the directory used for the segmentation result.
    - **Checkpoint** — the pretrained or fine-tuned checkpoint.
    - **Cell radius (pixel)** — the approximate cell radius in the XY plane.
    - **Background intensity** — patches or cells with grayscale values less than this value will be removed.
-   - **Min size (3D)** and **Max size (3D)** — remove implausibly small or large instances.
+   - **Min size (3D)** and **Max size (3D)** — remove small or large instances.
 3. Use `Advanced` only when you need to change the GPU, configuration file, normalization percentiles, patch stride, batch size, or stitching thresholds.
 See the [complete menu reference](docs/MENU_REFERENCE.md#run-segmentation) for parameter definitions and defaults.
 4. Click `Run 3D Segmentation`.

-After inference, FOCUS-3D loads an editable label layer into napari.
+After inference, FOCUS-3D loads a label layer into napari.
 The inference outputs are saved to the specified output path in both TIFF and Zarr formats.

 ### Step 3 — Inspect and curate the segmentation